mkrasikoff/contact-book/README.md

     mvn clean install
     ```

-4. Build and run the Docker containers using Docker Compose.
+4. Build and run the Docker containers with Docker Compose.
     ```bash
     docker-compose up --build -d
     ```

-5. Access the application by opening `http://localhost:8080/spring-mvc-app` in a web browser.
+5. Access the application by opening `http://localhost:8080/spring-mvc-app` in your web browser.

-## Stopping the application
+## Termination

-To stop the application and the database, run the following command:
+To halt the application and the associated database, execute the following command:

 ```bash
 docker-compose down